IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

-Access to image-based resources is fundamental to many research disciplines, scholarship and the transmission of cultural knowledge.
-Digital images are a container for much of the information content in the Web-based delivery of digitized cultural heritage objects.
-Collections of born-digital images can also benefit from a standardized method to structure their layout and presentation, such as slideshows, image carousels, web comics, and more.
+Access to digital representations of structured resources is a fundamental requirement for many research pursuits, the transmission of cultural knowledge and for the daily pursuits of every web citizen.
+Digital content is the primary mode of transmission for access to cultural heritage, science and entertainment.
+Collections of both digitized physical objects and born-digital content can benefit from a standardized description of their structure, layout and presentation mode.

-This document describes how the structure and layout of a complex image-based object can be made available in a standard manner.
-Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, consuming content from across collections and hosting institutions.
+This document describes how the structure and layout of a composite objects can be made available in a standard manner.
+Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, consuming content from across collections and institutions.

-An object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
-The primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.
+A composite object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
+The primary requirements for this specification are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.

 The principles of [Linked Data][linked-data] and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
 The [Shared Canvas data model][shared-canvas] and [JSON-LD][json-ld] are leveraged to create an easy-to-implement, JSON-based format.